 The Isle of Wight Festival’s heritage reaches back over 51 years and it was known as Europe’s equivalent to Woodstock.
 In 1970, their line-up included Jimi Hendrix and The Who with an attendance of over 600,000 people!

 The 2021 festival was originally planned for June but has been pushed back by a few months.
-The organisers will be watching and learning from other events taking place before them to ensue everyone is kept safe.
+The organisers will be watching and learning from other events taking place before them to ensure everyone is kept safe.